 The Corporation's operations have adapted to the new business environment influenced by the COVID-19 pandemic.
 The Corporation's claim center has implemented safety procedures for players to claim prizes at their headquarters.
-The Corporation has postponed the rollout of new draw-style games until the next fiscal year.

 Significant Factors Affecting Next Year

 The Corporation's mission is to enable the people of the State of Mississippi to benefit from its profits.
 The following is presented to inform readers of the financial statements about factors that could potentially affect future results: